XinyuanWangCS/xinyuanwangcs.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I am Xinyuan Wang.
 I am now an MSCS student at University of California, San Diego (UCSD), expected to graduate in Jun.
 2024.
 And I plan to pursue a Ph.D. in the future.
 I am luckily to be mentored by professors at UCSD in both Natural Language Processing and Computer Vision, and have hands-on experiences in both fields.
 I am now mentored by Prof. [Zhiting Hu](http://zhiting.ucsd.edu/) and Postdoc.
 [Zhen Wang](https://zhenwang9102.github.io/) in Large Language Model (LLM) Reasoning, Agent, and Prompting.
 I am also mentored by Prof. [Zhuowen Tu](https://pages.ucsd.edu/~ztu/) in generative models (diffusion model).
 Before UCSD, I graduated from Central South University (CSU) in Hunan, China, mentored by Prof. [Ying Zhao](https://faculty.csu.edu.cn/zhaoying).

 Research Interests
 ------